 If you spend much time at the Hall of Fame perusing the files of obscure players, it will not be long before you find a note written by Joe Simenic.
 In particular, if you think you’ve found a promising new lead on one of the approximately 250 mystery major leaguers whose death information is unknown, it will not be long before you discover that Joe Simenic has been there before you.
-For more than four decades, Joe has been at the forefront of biographical research for major league ballplayers.
+For more than four decades, Joe was at the forefront of biographical research for major league ballplayers.

 Born in Kostanjevac, Croatia, on August 4, 1923, Joseph E. Simenic and his mother set sail on the S. S. Berengaria from Cherbourg on May 31, 1924, to join Joe’s father in the United States.
-Upon arrival the family settled in Cleveland, where (with the exception of his military service) Joe Simenic has lived ever since.
+Upon arrival the family settled in Cleveland, where (with the exception of his military service) Joe Simenic lived ever since.

 During his childhood, as Joe tells it, he “loved playing baseball but was too small to ever consider it as a career.”
 It took a couple of fortuitous events to lead him down the path to becoming a stalwart baseball researcher.